jpoullet2000/bookjibe/README.md

 ```

 Note that `BOOKJIBE_PROMPT_FOLDER` can refer a different folder (not limited to french prompts).
 The bookjibe user language can also be a different language, e.g., `en`.

-# TODO
-- make the chapter editable in the rendering